google/skia/site/user/api/SkPixmap_Reference.md

 If <a href="#SkPixmap_readPixels_behavior">behavior</a> is <a href="#SkTransferFunctionBehavior_kRespect">SkTransferFunctionBehavior::kRespect</a>: converts source pixels to a linear space before converting to <a href="#SkPixmap_readPixels_dstInfo">dstInfo</a>.
-If <a href="#SkPixmap_readPixels_behavior">behavior</a> is <a href="#SkTransferFunctionBehavior_kIgnore">SkTransferFunctionBehavior::kIgnore</a>: source pixels are treated as if they are linear, regardless of their encoding.
+If <a href="#SkPixmap_readPixels_behavior">behavior</a> is <a href="#SkTransferFunctionBehavior_kIgnore">SkTransferFunctionBehavior::kIgnore</a>: source pixels are treated as if they are linear, regardless of how they are encoded.

 ### Parameters